-Message from Nigel: IN ANSWER TO YOUR MANY QUESTIONS
+Message from owner: IN ANSWER TO YOUR MANY QUESTIONS

 The surface of the sick bay where Riski was born is sandstone and is especially designed to be sterile and poses no threat to the mother and calf during or after the birth.
 The floor is sloped for run off to wash down and sterilize the area quickly.
 The Sumatran elephant is the smallest elephant in the world and the slight fall is less than one meter.
 The baby always comes out feet first, unlike a human baby.
 This breaks the fall as does the embryonic sack, filled with fluid.
 To my knowledge, there has never been an injury to a baby by this fall.
 Otherwise the mother would either squat or lie down for the birth, which is never the case.